-Students may get a COVID-19 Antigen Rapid Test nasal swab kit to self-administer off campus at the Elston Hall security desk, the Kindl Building, Center City, and the COVID Pool Testing Room, Elston 323.
+Students may get a COVID-19 Antigen Rapid Test nasal swab kit to self-administer off campus.
+Test kits are available at the Elston Hall security desk, the Kindl Building, and the Center City.

 What do I do if I am positive for COVID?

-First, if you feel ill but are not positive, do NOT come to campus.
+First, if you feel ill do NOT come to campus.
 If you test positive for COVID, notify the College by emailing StudentAffairs@sunysccc.edu with a picture of the positive test and a completed self-attestation form from the New York State Health Department.

 Students who test positive for COVID must isolate for 5 consecutive days with the date of the positive test counted as day 0.
 Students may only return to campus if they are fever and symptom free after the 5-day isolation period.

 With the FDA’s full approval of the Pfizer COVID vaccine on Aug.
 23, 2021, the State mandated all students to be vaccinated.
 This is now in place for all SUNY campuses.
 Students have the option to submit a COVID-19 Medical Exemption or COVID-19 Religious Exemption for review.
 If this applies to you, please email the Student Affairs Office at StudentAffairs@sunysccc.edu or call the Dean of Student Affairs at 518-381-1378.